Developing a Faculty-Led Study Abroad Program

 Meet with us to discuss your initial program concept.
 Make an appointment or reach out to ebrickhezeau@tulane.edu to get connected with study abroad staff.

-If your program is selected for further development by OSA, our office will follow up with next steps.
-Through the summer one year before your program start date, work with OSA to determine vendors abroad, develop itinerary and budget.
-If OSA cannot take on your proposal, we encourage you to work with your school or department to seek out sponsorship for study abroad programming.
+If your program is selected for development, the NTC Office of Study Abroad will follow up with next steps.
+One year before your program start date, you will work with OSA to identify vendors/partners abroad, develop your itinerary and budget, and develop co-curricular learning opportunities that support course learning outcomes.
+If OSA cannot take on your proposal you may opt to work with your school or department to seek out sponsorshop for study abroad programming.

 Once all Tulane parties have greenlit a potential program, OSA will negotiate a contract or Memorandum of Understanding (MOU) with vendors abroad.